sftpgo/docs/docs/roles.md

 # Roles

 Roles can be assigned to users and administrators.
-Admins with a role are limited administrators, they can only view and manage users with their own role and they cannot have the following permissions:
+Administrators with an assigned role are considered limited administrators: they can view and manage only the users who share their role and they cannot have the following permissions:

 - manage_admins
 - manage_system